egernst/k8s-testing-scripts/k8s/README.md

 Some helper files for quickly running a couple of k8s tests showcasing Clear Containers.

+From this, you should be able to quickly recreate https://asciinema.org/a/135837 and https://asciinema.org/a/134681

+test.sh contains a script which will do cleanup, bringup a single machine cluster, setup flannel

 ## Generic Example:

-test.sh contains a script which will do cleanup, bringup a single machine cluster, setup flannel and then startup 2 pods: a trusted nginx pod and an untrusted nginx pod.
+1. Start the cluster by using test.sh

+2. Start a trusted and untrusted pod: sudo -E kubectl create -f ../nginx-trusted.yaml sudo -E kubectl create -f ../nginx-untrusted.yaml

 ## Side Car Example: